 Dress code in Bali

-Unlike the rest of Indonesia, which is mostly Muslim, Bali is largely Hindu.
-While it’s important to dress conservatively in other parts of the country, on beachy Bali, visitors can be more relaxed.
+Unlike the rest of Indonesia, which is majority Muslim, Bali is largely Hindu.
+While it’s important to dress conservatively in other parts of the country, visitors can be more relaxed on Bali.
 Swimwear by the water, shorts and minis in touristy areas and plenty of bronzed skin in bars are normal.
 However, if you’re heading into villages and temples, respect the local culture and cover up shoulders, décolletage and bare legs.
 Pack plenty of light, breathable layers and sturdy sandals for walking on uneven roads.

 Tap water in Bali